Philip Strong

+Early life

 Strong was born in Sutton on the Hill in Derbyshire, the son of the Rev Warrington Strong and Rosamond Wingfield Digby (who was the sister of John Wingfield Digby MP).
 He was educated at the King's School, Worcester (where he was apparently nicknamed "The Bishop") and at Selwyn College, Cambridge.
-During World War I he served in France with the Royal Engineers.
-Ordained in 1923, he initially served as a vicar in impoverished industrial parishes in Leeds and Saint Ignatious Hendon, Sunderland.
+During World War I he served in France with the Royal Engineers and was commissioned as an officer in July 1918.
+Ordained in 1923, he initially served as a vicar in impoverished industrial parishes in Leeds and at St Ignatius, Hendon, Sunderland.

 Bishop of New Guinea

 He was consecrated a bishop on the Feast of St Simon and St Jude 1936 (28 October), at St Paul's Cathedral (London, UK) by Cosmo Lang, Archbishop of Canterbury.

 Following his move to Australasia, Strong served as Bishop of New Guinea between 1936 and 1962, remaining in that post throughout World War II and gaining much respect for his steadfastness during the Japanese invasion of that area.
 It was Strong who issued the call to Anglican clergy and staff to remain in post during the War.
-A number of them were killed during the War by the Japanese and, in some cases, Papuans; 12 of them were later honoured as the New Guinea Martyrs.
+A number of them were killed during the War by the Japanese and, in some cases, Papuans; twelve of them were later honoured as the Martyrs of New Guinea.
 Strong announced in 1947, following a synod of the New Guinea church, that 2 September would be kept as New Guinea Martyrs' Day each year.
-A statue of one of the 12, Lucian Tapiedi, is included in the group of 20th century martyrs over the west door of Westminster Abbey in London.
+A statue of one of the twelve, Lucian Tapiedi, is included in the group of 20th-century martyrs over the west door of Westminster Abbey in London.

 In 1948 Strong invited the Rev Alf Clint to come to Gona to become a co-operative adviser.
 Clint walked from village to village organizing Christian co-operatives.

-Strong also served in the Legislative Council from 1955 after being appointed to replace Frank George Lewis.
+Strong also served in the Legislative Council of Papua and New Guinea from 1955 after being appointed to replace Frank George Lewis.